-The way we know we have worshiped God is when we obey what He has told us.
+The way we know we have worshipped God is when we obey what He has told us.
 The Christian life is not about us – it’s about Him.

 “And when he had sent the multitudes away, he went up into a mountain apart to pray: and when the evening was come, he was there alone.”
 Matthew 14:23

 Jesus was alone, and yet we fight loneliness.
-Jesus sought to be alone with God because he wants to press into his Father.
+Jesus sought to be alone with God and he wants to press into his Father.

 “But the ship was now in the midst of the sea, tossed with waves: for the wind was contrary.”
 Matthew 14:24

-Verse14 was possibly the very first Jacuzzi.
-The rain was beating down when they were in the middle of the sea, and Jesus really turns on the swirling motion.
+Verse 14 was possibly the first jacuzzi.
+The rain beats down when they were in the middle of the sea, and Jesus really turns on the swirling motion.

 When we have children, we are so happy.
 Then we send them to school and the stress begins.
 Then we send them to college and the stress increases.
 The cycle continues.
 Eventually we realize we could never afford to have children in the first place.
 But God has never missed a minute of being faithful to us.
 We doubt Him over and over.
 It must be sad to be God.

 They cried out in fear, and Jesus spoke to them with kindness.
-God is so gracious despite our reactions to him.
+God is so gracious in spite of our reactions to Him.
 He still loves us.

 Peter did not walk on water.
 Peter walked on the words of Jesus.
 All Peter heard was “come” and Peter obeyed.
 Peter realized something the others did not realize.
 It is safer to be with Christ in the storm than to be with all the other believers in the boat.
 Jesus and Peter got back in the boat and it became calm.